 The portable classrooms were set out on what is now the school playground, while the permanent building was under construction.
 That first year, more than 400 children attended Wedgwood School in kindergarten through fifth grade.
 Some of the classes were double-shifted with one group attending school from 9 to noon and another group from noon to 3 PM.
 Kindergarten classes were triple-shifted from 9 to 11 AM, 11 to 1 and 1 to 3 PM.

 The Wedgwood School building was finally finished and ready on June 1, 1955, just two weeks before the end of the school year.
-On the move-in day many students brought little red wagons and celebrated with a grand parade of wheeling their books and supplies into the new Wedgwood School’s twenty-two classrooms.
+On the move-in day many students brought little red wagons and celebrated with a grand parade of wheeling their books and supplies into the new Wedgwood School building’s twenty-two classrooms.